-(c) Full Membership shall be open to persons who are holders of the Diploma in Clinical Hypnosis from a training organisation approved by the EC and who have obtained such a Practitioner Diploma as shall be determined by resolution of the EC.
-Full Members use the letters MBSCH.
+(c) Full Membership shall be open to persons who are holders of the PG Dip in Clinical Hypnosis, or Sufficient General Modules from training organisations approved by the EC.
+Full Members use the letters MBSCH

 (d) Diplomate Membership shall be open to those who have met the requirements for Full Membership and have also completed any additional requirements set by the BSCH (e.g. Examination, Dissertation, etc.,).
 The designated letters shall be DBSCH.